Reform treasurer’s company seeking millions after alleged fraud, High Court told

 Following this, Mr Bonnier told Mr Candy on WhatsApp that Apple’s investment was “a foregone conclusion”, but the investment never occurred, Mr Nash said.

-The barrister said that Mr Bonnier had since said that he had only met Mr Cook once, in 1999, and only met Mr Arnault at “large social gatherings”, adding that Mr Bonnier knew that his claims were false and “intended to mislead” CVS.
+The barrister said Mr Bonnier had since said he had only met Mr Cook once, in 1999, and only met Mr Arnault at “large social gatherings”, adding Mr Bonnier knew his claims were false and “intended to mislead” CVS.

-The court was told that Mr Bonnier claims that he did not believe that Apple and LVMH’s supposed investment caused CVS to invest, which Mr Nash denied.
+The court was told Mr Bonnier claims he did not believe that Apple and LVMH’s supposed investment caused CVS to invest, which Mr Nash denied.

-Mr Nash said in court that Mr Bonnier claims that he did not say that Apple and LVMH were involved, and that “all he did was express his aspiration that he could get Apple and LVMH on board”.
+Mr Nash said in court that Mr Bonnier claims he did not say Apple and LVMH were involved, and “all he did was express his aspiration that he could get Apple and LVMH on board”.

 The trial before Mr Justice Bright is set to conclude later this week.